Paris Escapes

 Recommended Reading: Suzy Gershman's Born to Shop Paris (Born To Shop) by Suzy Gershman

-Top Experiences
+Top Experiences for Shoppers

 1. High-End Window Shopping - Some people enjoy the hunt involved in a good sale too much to spend full price for anything (Vive les Soldes!).
 But then again, High End window shopping is kind of like a photo safari for shoppers who enjoy the thrill of the hunt.
 These three streets are your best bets for “if you have to ask how much, you can’t afford it” window shopping.